jcollard/ChessAppDevlog/README.md

 was written by a novice coder.
 The original source code is spaghetti code with the majority of the functionality crammed into a single main method.
 But, I really do not want to judge the original code.
-We have all been there at one point or another, especially in the early stages of learning to program.
+We have all been there at one point or another, especially in the early stages of learning.

 Honestly, I have always wanted to program a Chess game but have never managed to put in the time to do it.
 So, let me start by saying that I think it is amazing